JeremiahDMoore/expo-video-app/README.md

 # Simple Video App
 Cross platform mobile app for iOS or Android.
 Takes and shares video using native functions.
 Created with React Native and Expo libraries.
 Requires Expo app to run on mobile device.
-Creates video files in the app's local storage.Delete video option, Share video option.
+Creates video files in the app's local storage.
+Delete video option, Share video option.

 ## Dependencies:
 ```